The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 Form: Whole Root

 Ashwagandha Root Powder (Whole Root) — Ashwagandha Root Powder (Whole Root) is one form of this compound.
+The rating above reflects its absorption chemistry only.
 Limited direct human-PK evidence for this specific form.
 We grade forms only where form-specific human pharmacokinetic evidence exists; this form does not yet meet that bar, so we do not assign it a benefit rating.

 Sensoril® Ashwagandha (Root and Leaf) Extract 10% Withanolides